melsayed4420/Math-Parser/README.md

 ##### Hello there, long time not coding, not uploading anything here so i decided to practice my hands and share the result with you and here it is.

-This is a simple math parser, the code do explain it self so i wont talk about it.
+This is a simple math parser, the code do explain itself so i wont talk about it.

 *TODO:*